 - with an Xn handover for the case of intra-RAT: the MDT configuration shall be passed to the gNB in the Xn handover request for continuity of MDT data collection.
 The new gNB shall stop the MDT collection if the new conditions are not within the criteria for MDT data collection.

-- with an Xn handover for the case of inter-RAT: the MDT configuraiton shall be passed to the eNB or gNB in the Xn handover request for continuity of MDT data collection.
+- with an Xn handover for the case of inter-RAT: the MDT configuration shall be passed to the eNB or gNB in the Xn handover request for continuity of MDT data collection.

 - with an N2 handover and with no AMF relocation: with N2 handover the AMF shall ensure the MDT configuration is sent to the new gNB.